Portable contents insurance

 Which items do I need to specify in my policy?

 Specified portable contents insurance is usually required to protect high-risk and high-value items.
-For example, mobile phones and tablets, such as iPads, are seen as high-risk items because you regularly take them out and about with you.
-They can be easily lost and they’re also a common target for thieves.
+For example, your laptop is seen as high-value and high-risk because you regularly take it out and about with you.
+They can be easily lost and they're also a common target for thieves.

-Meanwhile, high-value items are usually possessions that are valued at $1,000 or more, such as engagement rings and digital cameras.
-Because the value of these items will usually exceed the individual item limit on unspecified portable contents insurance, you’ll need to specify these items and their value when applying for cover.
+Other high-value, high-risk items could include things like engagement rings and digital cameras.
+Because the value of these items will usually exceed the individual item limit on unspecified portable contents insurance, you'll need to specify these items and their value when applying for cover.

 Tim Bennett's headshot